freakout42/macrocalc/docs/index.md

 manipulated with awk, perl or other standard UNIX-tools, or even with editors like vi.

 MacroCALC is the only spreadsheet that manages units: 1 mile + 1 km = 1.62 miles;
 1 km / 1 hour * 30 sec = 8.33 m.
-This can be seen as a physics engine.
+This can be seen as a physical engine.
 It also has support of complex numbers with complex arithmetic and functions.
 So sqrt(-1) = i.